Earthshock: Plot

 As the TARDIS materialises in Earth's future, Adric argues with the Fifth Doctor about the lack of attention and respect he receives compared to Nyssa or Tegan.
 They explore a series of caves and are caught by soldiers led by Lieutenant Scott; Professor Kyle, accompanying Scott, accuses the four of killing the rest of her archaeological team.
 The Doctor convinces them to help, and Kyle leads them to the bodies of her team, near where they find an odd metal hatch.
 The group is attacked by androids, killing some of Scott's men, but the Doctor defeats them.
 He suspects the androids were guarding the hatch, and eventually opens it to reveal a powerful bomb that could destroy the planet.
 The Doctor and Adric defuse the bomb and trace its signal back to a freighter that is entering the Solar System.
 Scott and Kyle join the Doctor as they return to the TARDIS and travel to the freighter.
-The Doctor instructs the others to wait in the TARDIS while he and Adric explore the ship, and find a similar number of corpses in the cargo holds, before they are caught by the ship's security and taken to Captain Briggs, where they try to explain their situation.
+The Doctor instructs the others to wait in the TARDIS while he and Adric explore the ship; they find a similar number of corpses in the cargo holds before they are caught by the ship's security and taken to Captain Briggs, where they try to explain their situation.

 Throughout this, the Doctor and the humans are unaware that they are being monitored by the Cybermen, who seek to destroy the Earth.
-With the bomb defused on Earth, and the Doctor now interfering here, the Cyber Leader decides it is time to take command of the freighter.
-They leave the sealed containers they stowed away in, and begin to march to the bridge.
+With the bomb defused on Earth and the Doctor now interfering here, the Cyber Leader decides it is time to take command of the freighter.
+They leave the sealed containers they stowed away in and march to the bridge.
 The ship's crew, along with help from Tegan, Scott, and Kyle, attempt to barricade their progress, but the Cybermen overpower them, killing Kyle and capturing Tegan, and soon the Cybermen control the bridge.
 Using Tegan to keep the Doctor in check, the Cybermen install a device that locks the controls of the freighter after setting it on warp-speed collision course with Earth, expecting the anti-matter engines will be powerful enough to destroy the Earth.
 The Cybermen then order the Doctor to take them to his TARDIS to escape, leaving behind Adric, Briggs, and other crewmen.
 Adric is able to pass the Doctor his gold Badge for Mathematical Excellence before they depart, knowing the Cybermen are allergic to gold.